26/Dec/2018

 Naples

-Lovers of fireworks should head south to Naples.
-One of the largest displays lights up the city’s Bay, casting gold, red and green reflections onto the water.
-The hot place to be is the enormous Piazza del Plebiscito that holds an annual outdoor party with music.
-Expect to dance deep into the night under the starry sky.
 However, visitors should be warned: fireworks are not the only things up in the air!
-Naples is one of the few cities that still, although rarely, practices the tradition of throwing old objects out of the windows!
-"Out with the old, In with the new" is taken to a new level as chairs, blow dryers and random items fall to liter the streets below!
-So if you’re wandering around old Napoli, do keep an eye out!
+Naples is one of the few cities that still, although rarely, practices the tradition of throwing old objects out of the windows.
+"Out with the old, in with the new" is taken to a new level as chairs, blow dryers, and random items fall to litter the streets below!
+So, if you’re wandering around the historic streets of Naples, do keep an eye out!

 Traditions at home

 Italy is an enchanting country, but perhaps one of the best times to really witness the people and traditions come alive is during the holidays.
 Although piazzas and indoor venues offer New Year’s celebrations, some Italians still choose to celebrate La Festa di San Silvestro, the feast day of Saint Sylvester on December 31, with a large traditional dinner with family or friends.
-In many parts of Italy, a dish in this hearty feast is lentils, which signify good fortune in the coming year.
-Cotechino, a large cooked salami, or zampone, stuffed pig’s leg, are also often enjoyed.
-Legend says eating pork will bring good luck for the New Year.
-Instead of French Champagne, Italian Prosecco or vino spumante, sparkling wine, is popped at midnight.